surfd4wg/terraform_ansible_vault/README.md

 # Install HashiCorp Vault via Terraform and Ansible:

+This will provide an Ubuntu machine in AWS for demo'ing HASHIcorp Vault "Transit" Data Field Encryption (wrapper) and "Database" Dynamic DB Credentials features.

 You will need to input your AWS user credentials (with a user that has privileges to make an EC2 instance into the `/terraform_aws/variables.tf` file.

 This folder contains sub folders with /ansible that holds the playbook file you want to deploy on the server, the default playbook filename is:  vault.yml